Animal Abuse and Cruelty Laws – California Penal Code 597

 Another common example includes a situation you sometimes see in the news where someone owns a very large number of cats, but fails to provide them with provide sufficient care that leaves them malnourished and living in an environment of urine and feces.

-To give readers a better understanding of the animal abuse and cruelty laws, our California criminal defense lawyers are providing an overview below.
+To give readers a better understanding of the animal abuse and cruelty laws, our criminal defense lawyers are providing an overview below.

 Definition of Penal Code 597 Animal Abuse and Cruelty